 There are a lot of signs that your car battery might be dead.
 We will go into more detail of each in its section, but the main ways of knowing if your car battery is dead are slow engine crank, check engine light, and issues with other dashboard lights or electronic components.

 Also, there are a few other less visible signs, but still important ones, especially when it comes to troubleshooting.
 Those are swelling of the battery and odd smell to the battery.
-If your car is not dead and you want to recharge your battery, i recommend you use the best battery maintainer for car battery, i think you will love it.

 The most prominent sign of a dead battery is a slow engine crank or clicking engine.
 The battery works with the starter to get the engine to turn over.